 Rules defining attack counters¶

-Rules Define forced browsing attacks counter and Define brute-force attacks counter are used to add tags to specific requests.
+Rules Tag requests as a forced browsing attack and Tag requests as a brute-force attack are used to add tags to specific requests.
 The postanalytics module uses these tags to detect dirbust (forced browsing) and brute‑force attacks respectively.

 Applying the rule to real traffic